jesstheleftie/u1_array_iterators/README.md

 ### You Do - Total Cost Generator
 Attached is an array of prices.
-Use ForEach  to add a 10% sales tax to each of them, and then Reduce to find the combined total cost of the items in your shopping cart
+Use .Map  to add a 10% sales tax to each of them, and then Reduce to find the combined total cost of the items in your shopping cart

 ```js
 const shoppingCart = [5.08, 10.33, 7.37, 14.32, 20.43, 1.08, 5.38]